49. That’s how many pills, capsules, and tablets I took on a daily basis.

 That’s a lot of quantity, but how about quality of the filler?

 Don’t let the name fool you, magnesium stearate isn’t a useful form of magnesium.
 It’s used to prevent powders from sticking to machinery.
+And is implicated in health conditions.
 Other common ingredients include:

 - Titanium dioxide

 Yes, some manufacturers add gluten to their products.
 There’s no biological need for these additives.
-One day I calculated how much I potentially ingested:
+One day I did a calculation:

 Plants can’t move.
 So they produce chemical defense molecules.

 The more environmental stress, the more they produce.
 Organic plants experience more stress, and therefore produce higher concentrations of these hormetic adaptation-boosting compounds.

 They’re meant to protect the plants.
 To poison predators foolish enough to eat them.